rickstylz01/To-Do-application/README.md

 *mongoose requires a connection to a MongoDB database*
 - [nodemon](https://www.npmjs.com/package/nodemon)

-## STEP 1: Initialize the project
-**npm init**

-## STEP 2: configuring nodemon
+## STEP 3: Configuring nodemon
-Once the nodemon package is installed, change the *start* & *dev* scripts in the package.json file to
+Once the nodemon package is installed, in the package.json file, change the *start* & *dev* scripts
 - *"start": "node src/app.js"*
 - *"dev": "nodemon src/app.js"*

-Afterwards use *npm run dev* command to run the application.
+This will allow you to use *npm run dev* command to in your console or terminal to run the application.

+## STEP 4: Setting up folder structure
+I like to keep all my folders organized and inside a **src** folder.
+The structure goes as follows:
+- src
+  - controllers
+  - models
+  - routes
+  - views

 ## What was the motivation for this project?
 My motivation for this project was to put my knowledge of using the MEEN (Mongoose, Express, EJS, NodeJS) stack to use.
 I wanted to build something simple and practical that can show my understanding in the use of these different programming tools.